VitorCezila/improving-habits/README.md

 So thinking about it, we created this app so you can organize your day and improve your quality of life :notebook_with_decorative_cover::rainbow:.

+The application was made using the MVVM structural design pattern, using good programming practices.

 # Screenshots

 ### Intro Screen